9.5 Science Exposure Overheads

 s, should be used instead.
 For more information, consult with your contact scientist.

-Overheads associated with new settings introduced in Cycle 26 (Section 2.3) have not been tabulated, but they are expected to be similar to those of the other cenwaves in their respective gratings.
+Overheads associated with new settings introduced in Cycle 26 have not been tabulated, but they are expected to be similar to those of the other cenwaves in their respective gratings.

 9.5.1 Policies when observing with G160M

-Beginning in Cycle 30, the default lifetime position for G160M observations will be LP6.
+The default lifetime position for G160M observations is now LP6.
 Wavelength calibration exposures at LP6 incur higher overheads than at other LPs due to the use of SPLIT

 wavecals (Section 5.7.6).
-In order to help minimize the impact of these overheads, a number of policies will be in effect for G160M observations:
+In order to help minimize the impact of these overheads, a number of policies are in effect for G160M observations:

 - The use of multiple